telerik/ajax-docs/api/server/Telerik.Web.UI/AppointmentCollection.md

 `System.Collections.Generic.IList`1` A generic IList containing the Appointments
             	that overlap with the specified time range.

-###  GetAppointmentsEnclosingRange
+###  GetAppointmentsStartingInRange

 Searches for all Appointments that
-            	are fully contained within the specified time range.
+            	start in the specified time range and returns a generic IList containing them.

 #### Parameters